arjbingly/grag/Readme.md

 ### Requirements

-Use conda package manager to create an enviromennt using the `requirements.yml`
+Use conda package manager to create an environment using the `requirements.yml`
 `conda env create -f requirements.yml`

 Required packages includes (but not limited to):